SOP-MINI/sop-site/regulamin-sop2-en.md

 ## Laboratory

+The laboratory consists of non-graded classes (W4, W5 and W6) and graded classes (L5, L6, L7 and L8).
+Classes are held according to the schedule provided on the course website.
+The course website also contains preparatory materials for the classes.

+### Graded laboratories
+  - Classes W4, W5, and W6 are used to practice the skills tested in graded labs.
+In order to participate in these classes, at least basic knowledge of the subject is required, which is tested at the beginning of these classes with a short test, for which up to 1.5 points can be obtained.
+  - Points can be also awarded points for participating in improvements the course website.
+The total number of points from workshop tests and this activity cannot exceed 6 points.
+  - Classes L5, L6, L7 and L8 are used to assess skills in the area indicated in the course schedule.
+For each class, students should prepare independently, using the materials on the course website and lecture materials.
-  - 0 to 25 points to get for each topic
+  - You can get from 0 to 24 points for the task
-  - Allotted time: 130 minutes
+  - The time to complete the task is 130 minutes
-  - Laboratory tasks are solved using the Arch Linux system on the computers in the laboratory.
-It is not allowed to show solutions on student's own computer.
+  - Laboratory tasks are solved using the Arch Linux system on computers in the laboratory.
+It is not allowed to solve tasks on student's own computer.
-  - A programming task is divided into stages.
-Amount of points for each stage in provided within the task description.
-The stages must be performed in the prescribed order.
-It is not allowed to proceed to the next stage without completing the predecessors.
+  - The programming task is divided into stages.
+The points for each stage are given in the task description.
+The stages must be performed in the specified order.
+You are not allowed to proceed to the next stage without completing the previous ones.
-  - Each stage is checked and graded during the class.
-Use of proper tools and POSIX API, correct implementation and functional correctness are graded.
-Code style is not (except Lab3).
+  - Each stage is checked and assessed during the classes.
+The assessment covers the ability to use appropriate tools and the correct (including POSIX-compliant) implementation of the required functionality.
-  - After finishing each stage students send solution to the server using git version control system.
-Submissions must obey following rules:
+  - After completing each stage, students submit their solution to the server using the git version control system, as described at W1.
+Submissions are subject to the following rules:
-    - The task must be coded in *C* (not C++).
+    - The program must be written in C (not C++).
-    - Submission may be sent only once one minute.
+    - The solution cannot be submitted more often than once a minute.
-    - It is allowed only to modify solution files.
+    - Only the solution files can be modified.
-    - Solution files must be formatted according to clang-format configuration provided with task.
-Clang-format program is installed on computers in the laboratory and its usage will be explained during L0.
+    - Files must be formatted according to the `clang-format` configuration in the task's starter repository (the tool is available on lab computers and its usage is explained during W1).
-    - Solution program must compile using makefile from task repository.
+    - The program must compile without any errors or warnings using the provided makefile.
-    If solution does not follow one of the rules it will be automatically rejected and student get information about problem.
-Sending solution to the server is necessary for grading - solution not sent to server will be not graded.
+  - If a solution does not meet one of these conditions, it is rejected, and the student receives feedback on the issue.
+Submitting the solution to the server is a prerequisite for grading a given stage; unsent solutions will not be graded.
-  - During the laboratory, at the teacher request, students are obliged to turn on dedicated software monitoring their work.

-# Aids acceptable for use in verifying achievement of learning outcomes

-  - During lecture tests one **cannot** use any aids besides one's own knowledge.
-Communication with other students is forbidden.
-  - During introductory test it is **not allowed** to use any aids.
-  - During graded coding tasks one **can** use man pages and any code from tutorials, own code repository, online and book examples and materials as long as the solution remains individual.
-In particular, it is not allowed to use AI-based solutions like chat GPT, Github Copilot and similar ones.
+  - During the solving of programming tasks, students **can** use the course website, their own materials, solutions to sample tasks, system documentation and the Internet, but in such a way that the submitted solution is their independent work.
+In particular, communication with others and the use of AI-based solutions, such as ChatGPT, Github Copilot and similar, is not allowed.

+# Schedule of partial and/or final verification of learning outcomes achievement, in particular the dates of written and oral tests and deadlines for submission of reports on completed laboratory work and projects, including make-up dates, if the specifics of the course allow for it

+The schedule is available on the course website: sop.mini.pw.edu.pl

+# Possibility and rules for students’ participation in tests and examinations held on additional dates

+Additional exam dates beyond the number required by the study regulations will not be organized.

-# The rules for passing the course and for calculating the final grade
+# Rules for awarding course credit and the final course grade

  - To pass the course, it is necessary to obtain a total of at least 100 points (out of 200 possible), and to attend the number of classes required in the Attendance section.
 At least 50 points from the lecture part and 50 points from the laboratory part is required
  - The points from the retake always replace the result scored previously